PavanRangani/docs/docs/prd/legal-entities/foundation.md

 #### Entity Type (*)

 Legal type of the firm.
+Its mandatory.

-Possible options are : `Trust` or `C-Corporation`
+Possible options are : `Trust` or `C-Corporation`.
+Default shows `Trust`.

-#### Registered Agent

-Registered agent of the firm.
-It can be compnay or contact.

 #### Governance